 As an additional safeguard, at its 153rd public meeting, the Council recommended that fishing vessels be prohibited from conducting commercial fishing outside the Monument(s) and non-commercial fishing in the Monument(s) on the same trip, in order to enhance enforcement capability.
-Finally, consistent with the Tosatto memorandum to the Council, the Council recommended that the no-take/no fishing zones within the Pacific Remote Islands Monument may be subject to USFWS authorization within 0-12 nm for non-commercial fishing in consultation with NMFS and the Council.
+Finally, consistent with Mr. Tosatto's September 2011 letter to the Council, the Council recommended that the no-take/no fishing zones within the Pacific Remote Islands Monument may be subject to USFWS authorization within 0-12 nm for non-commercial fishing in consultation with NMFS and the Council.